Weekend Escape: Planning an Impromptu Camping Trip

 Tacos: Requiring only a few ingredients, tacos are perhaps our favorite camping meal.
-These Sweet Potato & Poblano Pepper Tacos are our favorites so far.
+These Sweet Potato & Poblano Pepper Tacos or Cilantro Lime Grilled Chicken Tacos are our favorites so far.

 Stews: What better way to take advantage of your time hanging around the fire than to cook up a great campfire stew?
 This Sweet Potato and Peanut Stew uses a bunch of pantry items and is super filling, yet doesn’t take hours to make.
 If you’re looking for something a little more camp stove friendly, this red lentil stew made with coconut milk and kale comes together in less than half an hour and is packed with protein.

 Paella: Paella might sound extravagant but all you need is rice, wine, broth, veggies, and some protein.
 Traditionally, the dish calls for saffron, but it’s totally cool to skip it for simplicity’s sake.
 We’ve made this dish with a dozen different vegetable + protein combinations, but this recipe is a good place to start.